MAKEroanoke/makeroanoke.org/site/content/_events/2024-02-22-First_General_Meeting.md

 out with a glue gun and boundless enthusiasm, everyone is welcome!
 This is a space for learning, sharing, and supporting each other as we bring our unique ideas to life.

+We are excited to share with you the latest news of MAKE Roanoke, and are excited to see what you bring to the table!

 So, dust off your projects, grab your curiosity, and join us for an evening of making, connecting, and igniting the Roanoke innovation scene!